-15. What range of TRLs should EIC Transition projects cover?
-What are the expected project outputs?
+15. What range of TRL should EIC Transition projects cover?
+What is the expected project output?

-It is expected that the various activities within the EIC Transition projects should cover TRLs, typically in the range between TRLs 4 and 6.
-Please note that the TRL already fully achieved at the start of the project must be at least TRL 3.
+It is expected that the various activities within the EIC Transition projects should cover TRLs, typically in the range between TRL 4 and 6.
+Note that the starting TRL fully achieved before the start of the project must be at least TRL3.
 The final TRL achieved at the end of the EIC Transition project must be at least TRL 5.